What to expect at your visit

 Donating blood is one of the fastest and most effective ways you can help with the advancement of medical research.
 Our blood donation center will ensure your experience is safe, comfortable and worth your time.

-When you arrive at the East Norriton, Philadelphia blood donation center, we will give you an initial health screening and a quick blood draw.
+When you arrive at the East Norriton blood donation center, we will give you an initial health screening and a quick blood draw.
 From there, we will match you with any compatible research projects to determine where your donation will be the most impactful.
-In addition to feeling a sense of pride for helping your community, we will also compensate you with a $25 gift certificate just for coming in.
+In addition to feeling a sense of pride for helping your community, we will also compensate you with a $25 Visa Gift Card just for coming in.
 We are here to answer any questions you may have about the process, and we look forward to meeting you!

 Types of Blood Donation